Photography and Editing

+The photo above was taken with an iPhone!
+It is not all about equipment, it is much more about vision and composition.
 Over the years I have built up a depth of knowledge from my own experiences plus attending numerous professional training courses and seminars.
-I am now able to offer online live training sessions at affordable prices.
+I now offer online live training sessions at affordable prices.
 Below you will see details for both beginners and intermediate levels.
 You don't need expensive equipment to get started!

 Please get in touch to discuss the option to suit you.

 Photography beginner lessons - £20 for a 30 minute 1:1 Zoom session.

 Suitable for anyone wishing the learn the basics.
 These are the topics that we will cover: